-This may seem like an obvious one because the general population is greater in the South, so we can reasonably expect the death rates to be higher, and therefore the number of charitable estates should be higher too.
-However, looking at the number of charitable estates by region we can see that London, which has a population of 8.8 million which represents 13.4% of the UK population, only created 7% of charitable estates in 2017.
-The South East generated the most and the Northern regions generated the least.
+This may seem obvious because the general population is greater in the South, so we can reasonably expect the death rates to be higher, and therefore the number of charitable estates to be higher too.
+However, looking at the number of charitable estates by region we can see that London, which has a population of 8.8 million and represents 13.4% of the UK population, only created 4% of charitable estates in 2018.
+Figure 7 shows the percentage of charitable estates by county.

-Table 3: The number and % of charitable estates by region
+Figure 6: The % of charitable estates by county